cs-uob/COMSM0049/docs/coursework/COURSEWORK.md

 **Submission Instructions:** TBC

-### Short presentation - individual (graded 30%)

-You will individually present your project to both lecturers + one TA.
-You will provide an overview of the whole project and highlight your individual contributions.
-You will be expected to demonstrate sufficient knowledge of the project.
-You should prepare a 5 minutes presentation that will be followed by 10 minutes of questions.
-The questions will cover both the presentation and the overall project.

-**Submission Instructions:** TBC

 ### Final write up - group (graded 40%)

 You should submit a 4 pages report (excluding reference and appendix) following [USENIX Latex conference template](https://www.usenix.org/conferences/author-resources/paper-templates).
 Your report should contain a minimum of six academic citations.
 We suggest the following structure: